RedisLabs/redislabs-docs/content/rc/databases/delete-database.md

 ## Step-by-step

-1. Sign in to the Redis Cloud [admin portal](https://app.redislabs.com/new/).
+1. Sign in to the [Redis Cloud console](https://app.redislabs.com/).

 1. If you have more than one subscription, select the target subscription from the list.
 This displays the **Databases** tab for the selected subscription.